List of Lego films and TV series: History

 Brickfilms (films using Lego) have existed since the 1970s.
-In 2003, Lego officially made its first partnership to make films based on its toy property.
+In 2003, Lego officially made its first collaboration to make films based on its toy property.
 They chose Bionicle as the property and they made a deal with Miramax to make a trilogy of Bionicle films.
 After the trilogy ended, a new trilogy based on Bionicle was planned with Universal Pictures after the Miramax film contract ended and the first film in the new trilogy would be titled Bionicle: The Legend Reborn, but plans broke down between Lego and Universal, resulting in the fifth film being cancelled.
 Another film was later released, entitled Lego: The Adventures of Clutch Powers.
 The film received positive reviews from fans and critics and, after the DVD release, a sequel was set to star Clutch as the hero again.
 A short film based on Clutch Powers was later released but a full sequel never materialized.
 The name "Clutch Powers" is a tribute to the term the LEGO Group uses in quality control tests to describe characteristics of the ABS plastic: "clutch power" describes the force with which studs and anti-studs adhere.

 In the summer of 2009, Lego made a deal with Warner Bros.
 Pictures to make a film based on the property.
 In the same year, Lego also planned the concept for the now successful theme Lego Ninjago.
 In 2011, Lego released a TV series titled Ninjago: Masters of Spinjitzu and Ninjago series achieved popularity.
 A video game based on the show was later released and the show reached its planned conclusion after a two-year run.

 A new show titled Legends of Chima aired in January 2013 and was intended to be Ninjago's successor.
 The show received mixed reviews, however, with Lego fans instead demanding the return of Ninjago.
 Lego revived Ninjago: Masters of Spinjitzu in 2014 with a new season and continued to release 1–2 seasons every year.